wp-plugins/squirrly-seo/readme.txt

 == Description ==
 Squirrly helps you write content that's both Google Friendly and Human friendly.
 Excellent ballance between what search engine bots look for in your content and what Human readers crave for.

+Different customers, from areas such as e-commerce, law firms, digital agencies, online magazines, movie review sites, etc. have reported +285% increase in the number of readers, by optimizing their content with this tool, and by measuring and improving as advized by our tool.

+All-In-All :: Squirrly SEO will help you get a tool that acts like an Expert Consultant, sitting right next to you, advising on SEO, and telling you where you need to improve.

+Squirrly is a Freemium software, like MailChimp.

+You’ll start with the free version of Squirrly SEO.
+It will help you if you have small content marketing needs, such as 5 articles published / month, 5 keyword analysis and a weekly audit report.
+When you'll require more, you can pay for the PRO Plan.

 - <strong>Gives You SEO Advice as you're typing your articles.</strong> Squirrly helps you in real time to optimize your articles to 100%, while you are writing or editing them.

 - <strong>Optimized articles get +285% traffic,</strong> on average (real statistics from over 16,500 people who participated in the survey).